thingsboard/thingsboard.github.io/_includes/docs/tutorials/telemetry-delta-calculation.md

 {% include images-gallery.html imageCollection="create-calculated-field-4" %}

+If needed, you can [download the JSON file with the calculated field configuration](/docs/user-guide/resources/telemetry_delta_calculation.json){:target="_blank"} described above and [import](/docs/{{docsPrefix}}user-guide/calculated-fields/#import-calculated-field){:target="_blank"} it into your instance.

 ## Check configurations

-To verify that our configurations are working correctly, we need to publish telemetry for our device twice within a 5-minute interval.
+To ensure that our configurations are working correctly, we need to publish telemetry for our device twice within a 5-minute interval.
-The simplest way to publish temperature readings on behalf of your device is by using the **Check connectivity** feature.
+The easiest way to send temperature data on behalf of your device is by using the **Check connectivity** feature.

-- In the "**Details**" tab of your device view, and click the "**Check connectivity**" button.
-- Copy the generated telemetry publishing command.
+- In the "**Details**" tab of the device view, click the "**Check connectivity**" button and copy the generated telemetry publishing command.
+- Go to the "**Latest telemetry**" tab to monitor incoming data in real time.
+- Execute the copied command in the **Terminal** to send telemetry to ThingsBoard on behalf of the device.

+You will see two telemetry data keys: the **temperature** key with a value of **25**, and the **deltaTemperature** key — the result of processing the temperature value using the calculated field function.
+Its value is **0** because, so far, only a single telemetry value has been sent to ThingsBoard.

+- Send another temperature value, for example, **32**.
+The **deltaTemperature** value should now be **7**, which matches the [condition for triggering the alarm](#create-alarm-rule).

+Navigate to the "**Alarms**" tab, where you should see the newly created alarm.
+This confirms that all our configurations are correct.

 {% include images-gallery.html imageCollection="check-configuration-1" %}

-- Go to the "**Latest telemetry**" tab to monitor the incoming data in real time.
-- Execute the copied command in your Terminal.

-You should see a **temperature** key with a value of **25**.
-Additionally, a **deltaTemperature** key should appear with a value of **0**.
-This is the result of the calculated field processing.

-{% include images-gallery.html imageCollection="check-configuration-2" %}

-- Now publish another temperature value, for example **32**.

-The **deltaTemperature** ket value should now be **7**, which meets the condition for triggering the alarm.

-{% include images-gallery.html imageCollection="check-configuration-3" %}

-- Navigate to the "**Alarms**" tab, where you should see the newly created alarm.
-This confirms that all our settings have been correctly configured.

-{% include images-gallery.html imageCollection="check-configuration-4" %}
+As soon as the deltaTemperature value becomes less than 5, the alarm will be automatically cleared.

 ## Next steps